 Secondly, technical analysis and fundamental analysis is less of a focus.
-Instead, the scalper attempts to exploit price volatility so that they can profit regardless of market conditions.
-Many scalpers also study price action concepts.
+Instead, the scalper will exploit price volatility so that they can profit whatever the market conditions.
+Many scalpers also study price action concepts like candle patterns as well.

 There are some advantages to scalping.
 The scalper realizes profits and losses quickly.
 There is less chance of accumulating runaway losses that might occur when holding trading positions over longer time spans.